LivingCat/Closed-Community-MaaS-Simulator/journal.md

 * Added info written about users in the actors_info.csv file
 * Ran scenary 1
 * Thought about ride sharing and public transport

+# 29-04-2020

+* Implemented version 1.0 of ride sharing

+# 30-04-2020

+* Created a default user to represent the bus drivers
+* Created bus users with a certain route and start time